ai-zerolab/mcp-toolbox/README.md

    - "What's the length of this audio file: audio.m4a?"
    - "Transcribe the audio from 60 to 90 seconds in audio.m4a"
    - "Get the text from 2:30 to 3:00 in the audio file"
+1. Ask Claude to convert files or text to Markdown:
+   - "Convert this file to Markdown: document.docx"
+   - "Convert this HTML to Markdown: <h1>Hello World</h1>"

 ## Development